Spanglish: Intergenerational Spanglish

 Immigrant youth in the United States have become prevalent social actors to sociologists because of their role as moderators and translators in their homes and the community.
 Orellana centers the ethnographic study around youth who have worked as translators in different spheres of societal issues for their communities.
 It showcases the division of labor passed onto members of the immigrant population and the navigational skills obtained by those obligated to utilize their bilingualism to code-switch as a means of survival.
 Intergenerational skills like bilingualism can then be used as a ‘Fund of Knowledge’ to promote literacy in the classroom.
 ‘Funds of Knowledge’ encourages the use of translanguaging (using all of one's full linguistic reportoire to communicate) in the classroom to bridge the skills used at home and welcome them to a classroom.
 This allows the use of code-switching, or Spanglish, skills passed between generations to be viewed as equally valuable at home and in academia.
-It dismantles the elevation of monlingualism above bilingualims and gives validity to practices of translanguaging.
+It dismantles the idea that specific languages need to be segregated from the educational realm of society.